 When To See A Doctor?

 Depending on the condition, dryness of the scalp can last for several weeks.
 If you do not see any improvement even after trying the home remedies, or if you find inflammation or redness on your baby’s scalp, seek your doctor’s advice.
 They may prescribe prescription-strength shampoos and steroid creams.
+Do not use steroids on your own without consulting a doctor.

 Dry scalp is a mild and common condition in babies.
 It generally worsens during winters.
 Follow a hair care routine and try home remedies to prevent dry scalp in your baby.
 If the dryness on your baby’s scalp increases or appears inflamed, contact your baby’s doctor.